krisnaw/tts-frontend/README.md

 - [✅] Save record component
 - [✅] List of a record component
   - [] Display a list of previous text-to-speech conversions.
-  - [] Each history records should contain
+  - [] Each history record should contain
     - [✅] The text that was converted.
     - [✅] The selected voice (language/accent)
     - [✅] The customization settings (rate, pitch, volume)